-A minimum of 126 credit hours is currently required for Bachelor of Arts degrees and 128 credit hours for Bachelor of Science in Nursing degrees.
+- A minimum of 126 credit hours is currently required for Bachelor of Arts degrees and 128 credit hours for Bachelor of Science in Nursing degrees.
 For Bachelor of Arts degree recipients who will graduate after January 1, 2021, 120 credit hours are required.
 For Bachelor of Science in Nursing degree recipients who enter the program on or after May 1, 2019, the requirement is 122 credit hours.

-- A GPA of 2.0 in the major and a cumulative GPA of 2.0 in all work completed at Ursuline.
-Certain programs may have more stringent GPA requirements. - A minimum of 32 credit hours must be completed at Ursuline, as well as half of the credit requirements for the student's major. - Prior Learning Assessment (CLEP examinations, department test-outs, portfolio-based assessment, military, and workplace training cannot be counted as part of the 32-hour minimum residency requirement. - Completion and submission of all CLEP Test scores and Work-Related Learning by the semester prior to the last semester before graduation.
-Generally, this means an October deadline for students graduating in May.
-Students must register for all test-outs by the semester prior to the one in which they plan to graduate. - Successful completion of all requirements for an academic major as described in the catalog under which the student matriculated. - Successful completion of the Ursuline Core curriculum. - Certification by the academic advisor and the Registrar's Office.
+For 4+1 bridge education candidates, additional credits beyond 120 may be required depending upon the major and the intended licensure area. - A GPA of 2.0 in the major and a cumulative GPA of 2.0 in all work completed at Ursuline.
+Certain programs may have more stringent GPA requirements. - A minimum of 32 credit hours must be completed at Ursuline, as well as half of the credit requirements for the student's major. - Prior Learning Assessment (CLEP examinations, department test-outs, portfolio-based assessment, military, and workplace training cannot be counted as part of the 30-hour minimum residency requirement.) - Completion and submission of all CLEP Test scores Prior Learning Assessment is required prior to the last semester before graduation.
+Generally, this means an October deadline for students graduating in May. - Successful completion of all requirements for an academic major as described in the catalog under which the student matriculated. - Successful completion of the Ursuline Core curriculum. - Certification by the academic advisor and the Registrar's Office.